-I first started getting interested in dog training 5 years ago when I brought home two hamiltonstovare puppies (Jack & Ben).
-I was particularly drawn to hounds despite (or maybe because?) of their independent nature.
-I had been warned by the breeder that the hamiltonstovare was a strong hunter and couldn't be relied on off the lead but I was determined to learn about them and be able to give them the freedom they needed.
-I attended local obedience training and worked through the basics.
+I first started learning about dog training when I brought home two hamiltonstovare puppies, Jack & Ben.
+I was drawn to hounds because of their independent nature.
+The breeder had warned me that the hamiltonstovare is a strong hunter and couldn't be relied on off the lead.
+I was determined to learn about them so they could have the freedom I thought they needed.

-After that my confidence was rock bottom.
+My confidence was rock bottom.
 I've clicker trained, tried positive training with treats, spray collars, and electric collars .
 I've bought and read loads of books and DVDs about training, training the recall, training 'hard-to-train' dogs.
-Then someone suggested working with a gun-dog trainer.
+My vet practice suggested working with a local gun-dog trainer.

-We made good progress, using a whistle for 'recall' and 'stop' and I started to get a better response from Jack.
-But although the trainer applauded me on the progress we had made, we still hadn't achieved a reliable recall, with the future looking like Jack will always be walked on the lead, a sorry situation for a hound.
+We made progress, using a whistle and I started to get a better response from Jack.
+But although the trainer applauded me on the progress we had made, we still hadn't achieved a reliable recall.
+It seemed that Jack would always be walked on the lead.

-Sounds like a nightmare...? or stupidity, or irresponsible...not for the faint-hearted?
-All of the above? ….or, as I now see it, a learning opportunity ?!
-I admit, it was all starting to look terribly difficult, I wanted to enjoy my dogs but it was all becoming a bit of a bind and not enjoyable at all.
-Then I discovered Natural Dog Training (NDT).
-Check out the official website for the best sources of information:
+Sounds like a nightmare...? or stupidity, irresponsible...not for the faint-hearted?
+All of the above?
+Right on all counts.
+But also a learning opportunity.
+You know that saying ' what doesn't kill you can make you stronger ?!
+I wanted to enjoy my dogs but it was all becoming a bit of a bind and not enjoyable at all.